allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 A registration hook provides a reusable way to customize an `Allure.Xunit.v3` registration.

-Define a public class that implements `IAllureXunitRegistrationHook`:
+Define a class that implements `IAllureXunitRegistrationHook`:

 ```csharp
 using System;